-- 2.3.2 The Combined Authority also has other sources of responsibility for operational grant funds such as: - Local Highways Maintenance Capital grants - The Adult Education Budget - 2.3.2 The Combined Authority has non-grant income, streams including Enterprise Zone business rates, the Transport Levy and investment income.
+- 2.3.2 The Combined Authority also has other sources of responsibility for operational grant funds such as: - Local Highways Maintenance Capital grants - The Adult Education Budget - 2.3.22.3.3 The Combined Authority has non-grant income, streams including Enterprise Zone business rates, the Transport Levy and investment income.
 The long-term security of the gainshare funds and other income and the devolution deal powers for the Combined Authority means that it is able to borrow against future funds, to enable usthe Combined Authority to deliver transformational activity sooner rather than delivering smaller scale and less impactful activities based on a smaller annual allocation.
-This area of activity is incorporated into a Treasury Management StrategyFinancial Strategies that isare overseen by Audit and Governance Committee.
-BorrowingDebt funded expenditure is not factored into the current four-year plan, but this may change as the feasibility work identified firms up project delivery programmes. - 2.3.32.3.4 The Combined Authority does not distinguish between the different sources of funding for the purpose of investment planning, other than recognising that some sources of funding are restricted in what they can be used for.
-All funds are -within the Cambridgeshire and Peterborough Medium Term Financial Plan, not just the funds provided through the devolution deal Devolution Deal, and are covered withinby this Assurance Framework. - 2.3.42.3.5 The Combined Authority recognises that the monitoring requirements for different sources of funding will differ and needs to meet the requirements of the funding body.
+This area of activity is incorporated into a Treasury Management StrategyFinancial Strategyies that is not factored into the current four-year plan, but this may change as the feasibility work identified firms up project delivery programmes. - 2.3.32.3.4 The Combined Authority does not distinguish between the different sources of funding for the purpose of investment planning, other than recognising that some sources of funding are restricted in what they can be used for.
+All funds are -within the Cambridgeshire and Peterborough Medium Term Financial Plan1 not just the funds provided through the devolution dealDevolution Deal and are covered withinby this Assurance Framework. - 2.3.42.3.5 The Combined Authority recognises that the monitoring requirements for different sources of funding will differ and needs to meet the requirements of the funding body.
 However, the Combined Authority applies the Assurance Framework consistently across all funds within the Planprojects regardless of